Carrot Milk (Gajar Ka Doodh)

 About Carrot Milk (Gajar Doodh)

-Carrot Milk (Gajar ka Doodh) is an Indian beverage that is specially made during winter when fresh red carrots are available.
-This healthy and vibrant drink comes together in under 30 minutes using simple ingredients.
+Carrot Milk (Gajar ka Doodh) is an Indian beverage specially made during winter when fresh red carrots are available.
+It is a delicious drink which can be made in under 30 minutes using ingredients which are mostly available in Indian kitchens.

-Although it tastes the best when made using juicy and sweet red carrots, you can make it using regular orange carrots too.
-The taste will be slightly different but it will still be good.
+This drink tastes the best when made using juicy and sweet red carrots but you can also make it using orange carrots if red carrots are not available.

 Ingredients